rust-lang/rfcs/active/0000-intindex.md

   * to avoid cluttering APIs with ungermane integer sizes
   * to hold tags and other values supplied by callers

-(Java programmers are also accustomed to `int` as the default integer type, but a Java `int` is always 32-bits.)

-Programmers should figure out a value's needed integer range then maybe widen to a "default" type for easy interconnections.
+Programmers should figure out a value's needed range then maybe widen to a "default" type for easy interconnections.
 For a value in the range 1 ..
 100, you can pick from 10 types.
 Choosing an 8-bit or 16-bit integer is an optimization.
 Premature?
 Which integer type should you pick when you're writing